lrdtms/ServantSummit/ServantSummitWebsite/Website/README.md

 # Servant Summit Church Website

-A modern, responsive church website with an administrative dashboard for managing members, events, messages, and donations.
+A modern, responsive church website with an administrative dashboard for managing members, events, messages, donations, and a photo gallery.

 ## Files

-- **index.html** - Main public website with pages for Home, About, Events, Register, Donate, and Contact
+- **index.html** - Main public website with pages for Home, About, Events, Gallery, Register, Donate, and Contact
+- **gallery.html** - Dedicated album viewer page (opened when clicking an album)
 - **dashboard.html** - Admin dashboard for church staff to manage all data

 ## Features